ENSALADILLA (RUSSIAN SALAD) // FOOD RESCUE

 CUPTAPA 🧁🥘😉 one of our delicious plant-based creations by cooking a traditional recipe: ensaladilla (Rusian salad) plus adding something new: serve into silicone wrappers to make a cuptapa.
 The silicone wrappers (cupcake size) are the perfect unit for a tapa.
 Grandma Sita’s sustainable cuisine, always tasty cooked from scratch with love 💚

 2 boiled beets, grated (optional)

 Salt and ground black pepper , to taste

 A bunch of fresh parsley (optional)

 1. Wash all the vegetables well.
 Peel the carrots.

 2. Put the carrots and potatoes into a pot.
 Cover with cold water bring to the boil and simmer the vegetables for approx. 25 minutes.
 When the veggies are tender, turn off the stove and remove the pot from the heat.
 Strain the vegetables.

-4. Peel the potatoes and chop it into cubes.
-Chop the carrots into small cubes.
+3. Peel the potatoes and chop it into cubes.
+Chop the carrots and apples into small cubes.
 Put carrots and potatoes in a big bowl.
-Add green olives, tuna chunks and peas.
+Add green olives, grated beetroots and peas.